 The International Microinsurance Conference brings together experts from around the world and from all types of institutions to exchange experiences and discuss the challenges of extending insurance services to low-income people.

 The annual event is sponsored and co-organised by Munich Re Foundation.
 The first International Microinsurance Conference was held in Munich (Germany) in October 2005 and brought together over 90 experts.
-Subsequent conferences were held in Cape Town (South Africa), Mumbai (India), Cartagena (Columbia), Dakar (Senegal), Manila (Philippines) and Rio de Janeiro (Brazil).
-The next conference will be held in Dar es Salaam, Tanzania in November 2012.
+Subsequent conferences were held in Cape Town (South Africa), Mumbai (India), Cartagena (Columbia), Dakar (Senegal), Manila (Philippines), Rio de Janeiro (Brazil), Dar es Salaam (Tanzania) and Jakarta (Indonesia).
+The next conference will be held in Mexico City in November 2014.
 The Microinsurance Network always holds its General Assembly on the day after the conference.

 Disclaimer: Each member of the Microinsurance Network is solely responsible for ensuring the quality and sustainability of its microinsurance activities.
 Membership in the Microinsurance Network is not in any way an endorsement of individual or institutional members or their activities.
 Therefore the Microinsurance Network cannot be held liable in any manner for its members’ activities.